fivdi/linux-io/README.md

  * Built-in LEDs
    * Implementation based on the [LED sysfs interface](https://www.kernel.org/doc/Documentation/leds/leds-class.txt) using [led.js](https://github.com/fivdi/linux-io/blob/master/lib/led.js)

-The initial motivation for implementing linux-io was to provide Linux implementations of the I2C methods that Johnny-Five IO Plugins are required to implement.
+The initial motivation for implementing Linux-IO was to provide Linux implementations of the I2C methods that Johnny-Five IO Plugins are required to implement.
 Over the course of the last two years I was involved in adding I2C functionality to a number of IO Plugins.
 In reality, more or less the same code was added to each IO Plugin.
-The goal of linux-io is to make such code reusable across Linux IO Plugins.
+The goal of Linux-IO is to make such code reusable across Linux IO Plugins.

 ## Installation